 Next, you need to get a copy of your credit report to find out what exactly is going on here.
 You can get a free copy of your report with any of the major credit bureaus.
 It's a good idea to get reports from all three companies if possible since reports don't always match up!
 In order to get your report, just click on the links below:

 Step Three: Find the Problem

 Once you have your credit reports in hand, you'll want to examine them and find out what exactly the problem is.
 There are a few things that you should watch out for:

 - Real Bad Credit: Your credit report shows that you have missed payments, that you have a lot of debt, that there are legal proceedings affecting your credit (bankruptcy declarations, etc).

 - False Bad Credit: Your credit report reflects things that shouldn't be there, this is particularly true if your report is linked to an ex-spouse or a family member or parent.
 The items on the report are true, but they shouldn't be on YOUR report.

 - Fraud: Your credit report reflects things that shouldn't be there, credit cards you never applied for, etc. Essentially, you have been the victim of identity fraud, and someone else is using your name to apply for credit.

 - Missing Information: Your credit report is missing essential items of information.
-Perhaps your phone number or address is wrong, perhaps you’re not signed on to the electoral roll, maybe your name is spelled incorrectly.
+Perhaps your phone number or address is wrong, perhaps you're not signed on to the electoral roll, maybe your name is spelt incorrectly.

 Once you've identified the problem, then you can work on fixing it!
 Obviously, the solution here will depend on what your problem is!